ocarnes/Grindstone/README.md

   - [Adding Categories](https://github.com/sadams115/Grindstone/blob/master/README.md#adding-categories)

 ## Overview
-  Grindstone is a plug-in for the Maya 3D modeling software that will help streamline a team- based computer animation production workflow.
+&nbsp;&nbsp;&nbsp;&nbsp;Grindstone is a plug-in for the Maya 3D modeling software that will help streamline a team- based computer animation production workflow.
 The workflow of most 3D animation productions is the pipeline – essentially an assembly line in which a complete product is assembled as it passes through multiple stages of work.
 The problem that arises in such a process is that occasionally